Properties of Structural Steel

 Rolled Steel Sheets

-These are used in automobiles, appliances, furniture, and many other everyday items.
+These are used in automobiles, appliances, furniture, and other everyday items.

 Uses of Structural Steel

-Structural steel is the most widely used engineering and building material on the planet.
-It is widely being used in modern construction.
-Because of its constructability and high strength-to-weight ratio, structural steel is used to build today's highest structures.
+Structural Steel is the most widely used engineering and building material on the planet and is commonly used in modern construction.
+Because of its constructability and high strength-to-weight ratio, Structural Steel is used to build today’s highest structures.

-Concrete, on the other hand, has a substantially lower strength-to-weight ratio than steel, although being less dense.
-This is owing to the substantially larger volume necessary for a structural concrete element to hold the same weight; steel, although denser, requires less material to carry the same load.
+Concrete, on the other hand, has a substantially lower strength-to-weight ratio than Steel, although being less dense.
+This is owing to the considerably larger volume necessary for a structural concrete element to hold the same weight; Steel, although denser, requires less material to carry the same load.

 Building Works

-- In sanitary and sewer fittings, as well as rainwater items, and so on.
+• Used in sanitary and sewer fittings, rainwater items, and so on.

 Reinforcement Works